Foreshadowing

-The writer may implement foreshadowing in many different ways such as character dialogues, plot events, and changes in setting.
+A writer may implement foreshadowing in many different ways such as character dialogues, plot events, and changes in setting.
 Even the title of a work or a chapter can act as a clue that suggests what is going to happen.
 Foreshadowing in fiction creates an atmosphere of suspense in a story so that the readers are interested and want to know more.

 The literary device is generally used to build anticipation in the minds of readers about what might happen next to add dramatic tension to a story.
-Moreover, foreshadowing can make extraordinary and bizarre events appear credible, and some events are predicted so that the audience feel that it anticipated them.
+Moreover, foreshadowing can make extraordinary and bizarre events appear credible, and some events are predicted so that the audience feels that it anticipated them.

-Hints may be about future events, character revelations, and plot twists to create mood, convey theme, and build suspense, usually to hint the good events that will likely cross paths or happen to the main character later on.
+Hints may be about future events, character revelations, and plot twists to create mood, convey theme, and build suspense, usually to hint at the good events that will likely cross paths with or happen to the main character later on.

 Plot can be delayed by situations or events to give the impression that something momentous will occur to build anticipation and emphasize importance to them, which gives the audience a series of questions, particularly after cliffhangers.

 The literary device is frequently adapted for use by composers of theatrical music, in the composition of operas, musicals, radio, films, television, gaming, podcasts, and internet scores and underscores, and incidental music for spoken theatrical productions.

 Methods

 Foreshadowing can be accomplished by the use of story-driven or fictional events which can bring original dialogue, emotional investment in the plot, such as for the main character, unknown and present characters.

 A flashback is the interruption of a sequential narrative plot to present important events that have happened in the past to present plot points that are difficult to bring into the narrative, such as character traits, events, or themes which may drive the current narrative or to be revealed.

-Flashforwards move the plot forward in time where formerly revealed or new character traits, events or themes are brought into the story.
-They might embellish past or current plot points.